Free Christian Illustrations

 Unsuspecting Insects

-Spider and flyThe spider is a cunning insect.
-It spins an almost invisible web across the path of its prey and then patiently waits for unsuspecting insects to come to it.
+Spider and fly Free Christian IllustrationsThe spider is a cunning insect.
+It spins an almost invisible web across the path of its prey and then patiently waits for unsuspecting insects to pass by.
 Then when a bug falls into the web it soon becomes entangled and is at the spider’s mercy.
-Even though the insect is caught, the spider wraps it securely with more web and, at leisure, sucks the nourishment from it.
+Now that the insect is caught, the spider will secure it by wrapping it with more webs and, at leisure, sucks the nourishment from it.

 Satan is the biggest spider of all.
-He lurks unseen in the background and relies on his many webs of lies and deceit to catch his prey.
+He lurks unseen in the background and relies on his many webs of lies and deceit to catch his prey (2 Corinthians 11:14).
 Like the spider, he doesn’t usually chase his prey – he waits for it to come to him.
 Satan has spun many ingenious and near-invisible webs to entangle us (insects).
 Webs that appeal to our pride, our self-righteousness, our lust for power, success, popularity, wealth, fame and so on.
 No matter what sort of person we are Satan has spun a web that can catch us.
-Once entangled, we are at his mercy and it’s very hard to break free.
-Ever so slowly, we are wrapped in webs of our own addictions, such as lust, bitterness, jealousy and hatred.
-Soon we are so entwined the only purpose we can possibly serve is to nourish Satan’s plans.

 Back to Top ------------------------------------------------------------------------------------------------